All Episodes

 On the cutting edge of societal evolution, Rush Limbaugh with talent on loan from God.

-Right here we are behind a golden EIB microphone at the distinguished and the prestigious and the never wavering Limbaugh Institute for advanced conservative studies.
+Right here we are behind the golden EIB microphone at the distinguished and the prestigious and the never-wavering Limbaugh Institute for Advanced Conservative Studies.

-When you open the doors and come into this school, you know for 27 years you're gonna get what you get.
+When you open the doors and come into this school, you know for 27 years you're going to get what you get.

-The host is not gonna change attitudes on a dime in order to please others.
+The host is not going to change attitudes on a dime in order to please others.

 Never.